-This regulation establishes procedures approved by the director to conduct employee ratings.
+This regulation establishes procedures to conduct performance ratings.

-- 2-3 Performance Ratings
+2-3 Ratings

-- 2-3.1 Rating System
+2-3.1 Rating System

-- (a) Regulations.
-The state personnel director shall issue regulations to establish a system of probationary ratings, annual ratings, interim ratings, and follow-up ratings for appointing authorities to evaluate and report employee performance and behavior.
+(a) Regulations.
+The state personnel director shall issue regulations to establish a system of performance and interim ratings for appointing authorities to evaluate and report employee performance.
+Performance includes levels of performance, competencies, and behavior.
+Probationary ratings are addressed in rule 3-6.

-- (b) Ratings.
+(b) Ratings.

-- (1) Types of performance ratings.
-A rating issued under this rule is a single overall evaluation of the performance and behavior of the employee for the relevant rating period: - (A) Probationary rating.
-A probationary rating rates the overall performance and behavior of the employee as either satisfactory or unsatisfactory. - (B) Annual rating.
-An annual rating rates the overall performance and behavior of the employee as either satisfactory or needs improvement. - (C) Interim and follow-up ratings.
-An interim rating rates the performance or behavior of the employee as unsatisfactory.
-A follow-up rating rates the overall performance of the employee as either satisfactory or unsatisfactory. - (2) Methods.
-Unless provided otherwise in the regulations, an appointing authority may use any appropriate performance rating method developed or approved by the state personnel director to evaluate and rate employees.
-If an approved rating method yields overall performance evaluation categories different than those in subsection (b)(1), the categories must equate to the overall performance categories required in subsection (b)(1). - (3) Component parts.
-If an overall rating is satisfactory, a negative evaluation on an individual subpart of the performance evaluation, such as an individual objective, competency, or factor, is not grievable or reviewable in the agency review procedure. - (c) Review with employee.
-A supervisor must review each probationary, annual, interim, and follow-up rating with the employee.
-Both the supervisor and the employee must sign and date each rating as evidence of the review.
-The employee's signature on the rating does not indicate that the employee agrees with the rating.
-The employee may file an explanatory statement to accompany the rating. - (d) Use of ratings.
-A performance rating may be considered in making human resource decisions, including, for example, promotion, retention, assignment, and training. - (e) Report.
-If required by the civil service regulations, each appointing authority shall report or certify probationary, annual, interim, and follow-up ratings to civil service staff.
+- (1) Types.
+A rating issued under this rule is a single overall evaluation of the employee's performance for the relevant rating period: - (A) Performance.
+A performance rating rates the employee's overall performance as (high performing, meets expectations, or needs improvement.
+High-performing and meets-expectations ratings are satisfactory. - (B) Interim.
+An interim rating rates the employee's overall performance as satisfactory or unsatisfactory. - (2) Methods.
+Unless the regulations provide otherwise, an appointing authority may use any appropriate rating method approved by the state personnel director to evaluate and rate employees.
+If a method yields overall evaluation categories different from those in subsection (b)(1), the categories must equate to those overall performance categories.
+An appointing authority may also develop systems to provide ongoing feedback to employees on performance that are not ratings, but may form a basis for ratings under this rule. - (3) Component parts.
+If an overall rating is satisfactory, a non-satisfactory evaluation on a subpart of the rating, such as an objective, a competency, or a factor, is not grievable or reviewable in the agency review procedure.

+- (c) Review.
+A supervisor or designee shall review each performance or interim rating with the employee.
+Both shall sign each rating as evidence of the review.
+The employee's signature does not indicate agreement.
+An employee may file an explanatory statement with a rating. - (d) Use.
+A performance or interim rating may be considered in making employment decisions, including appointment, promotion, retention, assignment, and training. - (e) Report.
+Each appointing authority shall report or certify performance and interim ratings to civil service staff.

-2-3.2 Probationary Ratings
+2-3.2 Performance Ratings